pomeslab/MultiRainCheck/README.md

 ## File Descriptions

+### main.sh
+Execute one iteration of the MultiRainCheck script.
+This file pulls information entered into the __users__ and __input__ files, executes them on the host servers within a given walltime of 1 minute (60 seconds).
+A walltime is used to allow the code to progress and ignore any connections that are unstable or offline.
+If the connection fails, the default value of 0 cores will be enetered for all users.

 ### input
 The list of input host server addresses.
 You must entered your own username associated with that server, a name for the host (no spaces), the host address, and the job check script you wish to run on that server.
 To prevent entering your password for each host, it is recommended that you have authorized SSH keys uploaded to each server.
 You can search for tutorials online on how to do this.